 With e-Bridge™ Mobile Telemedicine, share HIPAA-secure voice, text, photos, data, video clips and stream live with confidence and ease using your smartphone, tablet, Toughbook or PC.
 Plus record and log for quality assessment, training and medical-legal documentation.

 The results?
-Speedy and reliable multimedia communication with EMS, physicians, specialists and hospitals anywhere.
+Speedy and reliable multimedia communication with EMS, Community Paramedics, physicians, specialists and hospitals anywhere.
 Improved decision-making.
 Enhanced situational awareness.
 Features to help provide better quality and more cost-effective patient care.

 So What is Telemedicine?
 The term 'telemedicine' derives from the Greek 'tele' meaning 'at a distance' and the present word 'medicine' which derives from the Latin 'mederi' meaning 'healing'.
 In the jargon of today, telemedicine refers to the delivery of health care at a distance.

-General Devices & Telemedicine: Did you know that for more than 25 years, General Devices has been involved in telemedicine?
+GD & Telemedicine: Did you know that for more than 25 years, GD has been involved in telemedicine?

 Want To Learn More?
 Call us to find out more about what’s happening in EMS telemedicine.

 Vitals & Monitor Data e-Bridge, GD’s award winning mobile telemedicine system, now has the ability to securely capture and send vital signs, medical data, and images for documenting consults between providers in the field and physicians.
 This adds a new dimension for better patient care.
 Parameters acquired by an array of medical devices such as monitors, non-invasive blood pressure, SpO2, weight, ultrasound, otoscope and more can now be combined with text, forms, voice, pictures, video, and live video.
 This gives a complete documentation of a patient’s condition for mobile integrated healthcare, community paramedicine, and emergent EMS calls. - Responsive Innovation.